Curriculum Leader: Mr D. Allen

 Pupils in Year 9 will be taught as a ‘foundation year’ where the principles of good design will be reinforced whilst working on a range of activities using a range of materials including Textiles, Graphical media and Resistant Materials.
 Year 10 pupils will focus more on a material specialism, whereas Year 11 will be spent covering a major project that will contribute to the pupils’ final GCSE grade, as well as preparing for the end of year examination.

 Years 9 and 10 are following the revised GCSE specification that can be viewed here.

-The breakdown of this course is 60% Controlled assessment, 40% Examination.
+The breakdown of this course is 50% Non-examined assessment, 50% Examination.

 Pupils in years 9-11 have the opportunity to study the new and exciting Food Preparation and Nutrition course, which focuses on practical cooking skills to ensure students develop a thorough understanding of nutrition, food provenance and the working characteristics of food materials.